 If your crawl space is not already protected with professional waterproofing and insulation, now is the time to start.
 Adding additional crawl space protections, along with crawl space encapsulation, will help save you money from water and storm-related damages this winter.

 From leaks to flood damage, professional waterproof protection can save you thousands of dollars in costly weather-related repairs later on.
 Another addition to your Florida home that can help reduce moisture build-up is a dehumidifier.
-Especially near washers and dryers, adding a dehumidifier can help fight pests, mold, and mildew damage this fall.
+Especially near washers and dryers, adding a dehumidifier can help fight mold and mildew damage, as well as make your home less attractive to pests this fall.

 Roof, Pipe, and Gutter Maintenance